-Find the DNA tube labelled “Cas9 and tracrRNA” and, using your pipette, add 10uL to your competent cell mixture.
+Find the DNA tube labelled “Cas9” and, using your pipette, add 10uL to your competent cell mixture.
 Change out the pipette tip for a new one.

-Find the DNA tube labelled “gRNA” and, using your pipette, add 10uL to the same competent cell mixture that you added the Cas9 and tracrRNA to.
+Find the DNA tube labelled “gRNA” and, using your pipette, add 10uL to the same competent cell mixture that you added the Cas9 to.
 Change pipette tips.

-Find the DNA tube labelled “Template DNA” and, using your pipette, add 10uL to the same competent cell mixture that you added the Cas9 and tracrRNA, and crRNA to.
+Find the DNA tube labelled “Template DNA” and, using your pipette, add 10uL to the same competent cell mixture that you added the Cas9, and gRNA to.

 Incubate this tube in the fridge or on ice (DO NOT FREEZE) for 30 minutes.